 Sioux Falls, South Dakota

-I am sure Bloomington has a lot going for it, but seriously you can spend 3 days just in the Mall of America, the largest mall in America.
+I am sure Bloomington has a lot going for it, but seriously you can spend 3 days just on the Mall of America attractions, the largest mall in America.

 Idaho Falls, Idaho